maplibre/maplibre-native/platform/android/README.md

-# MapLibre Maps SDK for Android
+# MapLibre GL Native for Android

-The MapLibre Maps SDK for Android is a library based on MapLibre GL Native for embedding interactive map views with scalable, customizable vector maps onto Android devices.
+MapLibre GL Native for Android is a library for embedding interactive map views with scalable, customizable vector maps onto Android devices.

 ## Getting Started

-1. Add bintray maven repositories to your build.gradle at project level so that you can access MapLibre packages for Android:
+1. Add bintray Maven repositories to your `build.gradle` at project level so that you can access MapLibre packages for Android:

     ```gradle
         allprojects {